-The biosecurity matter to which the Program relates is:-
+The biosecurity matter to which the Program relates is: -

-- invasive biosecurity matter invasive animals that are prohibited or restricted matter such wild dogs (dog, other than a domestic dog, dingo), feral pigs, feral goats, feral cats, feral deer, European foxes and European rabbits. - 2. the invasive animal Indian Myna bird which is not declared a prohibited or restricted animal.
+1. Invasive biosecurity matter - invasive animals that are prohibited or restricted matter such feral dogs and dingos (other than a domestic dog), feral pigs, feral goats, feral cats, feral deer, European foxes, and European rabbits.